Notes on going cycling in Florida

 Getting there (driving)

 Driving down to Florida becomes a realistic option if you are going to be staying long enough.
 Depending on your exact route, the distance from Ottawa to the Sarasota area is 2400 to 2500 kilometres (1490 to1555 miles), and requires approximately 24 hours of driving time.
 This translates into two long 12-hour days, or three 8-hour days of driving.
 This is only the actual driving time, and doesn’t include stops to eat, go to the washroom, fuel up the car, or simply rest.
-These stops will usually add another 2 hours spent on the road each day.
+These stops will often add another 2 hours spent on the road each day.

 There are two basic routes for driving down, and both start with crossing the Canada/US border at the Thousand Islands, and heading south on the Interstate 81 (I-81) through New York and most of Pennsylvania.